 Are you ready for the spotlight?
-If your goal is to become a recording artist, a stage performer, or any sort of professional musician, you have your work cut out for you.
-After all, the music industry is saturated and full of hopeful dreamers.
-Passion, determination, and talent go a long way in helping you to achieve your aspirations, but sometimes even those ingredients just aren’t enough.
-A music mentor can be that extra boost you need to break through and turn your hobby into a career.
+If want to become a recording artist, stage performer, or professional musician, you have your work cut out for you: Hopeful dreamers saturate the music industry.
+While passion, determination, and talent go a long way in helping you achieve your aspirations, sometimes even an abundance of those things just isn’t enough.
+While some rely on winning music grants, a music mentor can be that extra boost you need to break into the music industry and turn your hobby into a career.

-The main reason why a mentor/mentee relationship is so helpful is because you get to learn from another person’s real-life experiences.
-An ideal mentor has spent years in the music industry and has probably made plenty of mistakes along the way, as well as a few good decisions too.
-Your mentor can use those experiences to guide you on your musical journey.
+The main reason why mentor/mentee relationships prove so helpful is because you get to learn from another person’s real-life experiences.
+An ideal mentor has spent years in the music industry and probably made plenty of mistakes along the way – they’ve probably made lots of good decisions too.
+Your music mentor can use those experiences to guide you on your musical journey.

-A music mentor also helps you become a better musician by identifying skills and weaknesses that may not be noticeable to you or those with untrained ears.
-Whether it’s how you write songs, your technical abilities, your equipment, or your performance style, an experienced musician can really hone in on those little details that can make or break you as a musician.
+A music mentor also helps you become a better musician by identifying skills and weaknesses that you or those with untrained ears might not notice.
+Whether it’s how you write songs, your technical abilities, your equipment, or your performance style, an experienced musician can really hone in on those little details that make or break you as a musician.

 Finally, a music mentor motivates you to keep going.
-The music industry and rejections go hand-in-hand, and sometimes you may feel like giving up.
-That’s completely normal, but it’s still a difficult feeling to overcome on your own.
-Your mentor pushes you to continue moving forward, even when things are tough.
+The music industry and rejections go hand-in-hand, and this can discourage you from moving forward.
+Having a mentor helps you overcome obstacles you might not handle well on your own and pushes you even when things get tough.

 How to Find a Music Mentor